lindy-dev/1student1schl/README.md

 # About

-1Student1School is a school of multi-agent teachers hyper-personalized to teach you!👋 A provacy first solution that runs completely on your local machine with no data sent to the cloud.
+1Student1School is a school of multi-agent teachers hyper-personalized to teach you!👋 A privacy first solution that runs completely on your local machine with no data sent to the cloud.
 Get essay feedback, homework help, and more!

 # Installation